 Those carrying on business in Canada should obtain insurance coverage for product liability or product recall claims.
+Product liability insurance is coverage that protects businesses if the products they manufacture, sell or distribute result in harm to customers.
 While product liability insurance is expensive and often carries significant deductibles, it is usually a prudent investment.
 Coverage may be available to cover loss of sales, product recall expenses, brand rehabilitation expenses and certain other extra expenses.

 Foreign manufacturers selling products in Canada should ensure that their local insurance covers foreign claims.
+Product liability insurance policies will designate a coverage territory in the policy definitions that will outline the geographical area the insurance policy will cover when certain events take place.
+Foreign manufacturers should ensure that their product liability insurance policy expands the coverage territory to anywhere in the world.
 Insurance benefits may also include the legal cost of defending any claims.
 For this reason and because the insurer usually bears the major risk, the insurer may insist on the right to choose the legal firm to defend the lawsuit.
 Insured parties may wish to consider retaining the right to exercise some control over the selection of counsel and the conduct of the defence.